 Fluorescence emission has evolved to an indispensable tool in the life sciences, e.g., as a general contrast mechanism for imaging, biochemical assays, medical screening, or DNA-sequencing.
 The merits of these applications and their information content are not limited by physical instruments, but by the performance of the employed fluorescent reporters.
 These intrinsically suffer from transient excursions to dark states limiting signal height and stability as well as from irreversible photochemical destruction (“photobleaching”) that restricts their observation time.
 The Cordes lab is developing novel fluorophores with self-healing or other functional properties imparted by the covalent linkage of e.g., photostabilizers to the fluorophore.
 These vastly improved properties have proven to be crucial for advanced fluorescence applications and super-resolution microscopy (STED & STORM).
 Current projects focus on optimization of chemical linkage of photostabilizer-dye conjugates and their application in live-cells.

-The Cordes group is using their photophysical expertise to develop novel biophysical tools to answer mechanistic questions in molecular biology.
-In typical single-molecule assays used for structural mapping of protein complexes, only a single distance is determined per experiment.
+In relation to the mechanistic biochemical focus, the PSB group develops experimental tools based on (time-resolved) spectroscopy, photophysics and optical microscopy.
 One of the recent developments used a combination of photophysical (or photochemical) properties to obtain a multi-dimensional assay with higher information content: While a fluorescence resonance energy transfer process (FRET) reports on the distance (changes) between the two fluorophores the novel assay simultaneously allows to detect the presence of and distance to another yet unlabelled biomolecule via protein-induced fluorescence enhancement.
 Alternatively, we recently explored the use of caged fluorophores for smFRET experiments.
+Furthermore, the group is active in developing novel microscopy setups.